Regular Training & Events

 Everything our instructor taught was very applicable in both our work life and personal life.
 I found it valuable to learn how to "hold my ground" and to ask questions that get the point across w/o sounding offensive.

-The Dispute Resolution Center has a commitment to teach community members about effective collaboration, group decision-making, and the nature, management and resolution of conflict, which is part of our everyday lives.
+The Center for Mediationand Dialogue has a commitment to teach community members about effective collaboration, group decision-making, and the nature, management and resolution of conflict, which is part of our everyday lives.
 We give talks and offer custom trainings to professional organizations, homeowners associations, clubs, neighborhood associations, manufactured dwell